Lvl14Bard/Bug-Gaem-Wiki/Abilities/Empower.md

 # Notes

 Atlas's 3rd ability, unlocked after the backtracking chase with the robot spider.
 Doubles the attack power of the target.

+**Animation**: Green lines of energy move up from the bottom of the target to the top, with a green arrow appearing above the target's head.
+Atlas faces the target and raises her arms up while this happens.